Mach1Studios/Pod-Mach1SpatialAPI/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run any of the example projects, clone the repo, and run `pod install` from the Example directory first. or setup all the examples by running `make build` in this directory

 ## Installation